 The VenaSeal™ closure system requires no anesthetic, is virtually pain-free, and you don’t have to wear compression stockings afterwards.
 Safe and effective, this procedure uses a medical adhesive to close the vein.
 Symptoms should improve immediately after the vein is closed, and a reduced recovery time means you can return to normal activities right away.
 This in-office procedure is perfect for people who want to get in, get out, and get on with their life without any downtime.
-Please note, this treatment is currently not covered by insurance.
+Please note, this treatment is currently not covered by insurance other than Medicare.

 Varicose veins that are large and close to the skin’s surface may require a procedure called ambulatory phlebectomy.
 After numbing the skin, an incision of about 1 mm in size is made and the diseased veins are extracted.
 This allows patients to heal more quickly and with less pain.

 Patients must wear compression stockings for two weeks following the procedure to facilitate healing.

 Sclerotherapy is used to treat spider veins and varicose veins that occur most commonly on the legs.
 The process consists of a chemical solution, or sclerosant, that is injected into the vein through a tiny needle.
 The solution irritates the damaged vein, causing it to collapse.
 The body will then absorb the faulty vein, redirecting blood flow to other healthy veins.